NielsMasdorp/Nederadio-Android/README.md

 You could easily use your own streams in this app, the data set is located in `backend/public/nederadio/data.json`.
 And it contains a NodeJS app that can run on on your backend of choosing.
 It is currently served on my own server but you could change the endpoint in `StreamApi` to whatever you like.

+## Current issues and future enhancements

+* When switching to cast, the same media session is used as when using Exoplayer, which leads to a media notification that does not adhere to the casting guidelines.
+See https://github.com/androidx/media/issues/39 and https://github.com/androidx/media/issues/264
+* Playback resumption seems iffy, need to take a better look.
+See https://android-developers.googleblog.com/2020/08/playing-nicely-with-media-controls.html and the implementation of `onGetLibraryRoot()` and `onGetChildren` in `StreamService`
+* CastPlayer implementation in Media3 does not implement the required API to show live song updates unfortunately.
+Need to revisit in the future
+* Landscape UI not implemented

+Want to help?
+Open a PR!

 ## Used libraries

 * [Koin](https://github.com/InsertKoinIO/koin)